mvc5/mvc5.github.io/overview/events.md

 }
 ```

-When the [call](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L67) method is used to [invoke](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L73) an [event](https://github.com/mvc5/mvc5/blob/master/src/Event/Event.php) that does not have a plugin configuration, an instance the [default event model](https://github.com/mvc5/mvc5/blob/master/src/Event.php) will be [created](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L183).
+When the [call](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L67) method is used to [invoke](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L73) an [event](https://github.com/mvc5/mvc5/blob/master/src/Event/Event.php) that does not have a plugin configuration, an instance of the [default event model](https://github.com/mvc5/mvc5/blob/master/src/Event.php) will be [created](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L183).
 This allows a common model parameter to be used by the functions of the [event](https://github.com/mvc5/mvc5/blob/master/src/Event.php) to contain a value that is not null.

 ```php
 function __invoke(callable $callable, array $args = [], callable $callback = null)